 Note: If a member is rejected from becoming a Doc Maker by an admin, any docs they created will become read-only, and they will have to request Doc Maker access for their docs to become editable again—or transfer ownership of their docs to another Doc Maker in the workspace.

 A member who attempts to create a doc will be prompted to either request Doc Maker access or start a 14-day Doc Maker trial, during which they can do anything a Doc Maker does without any charges to the workspace.
 If the member chooses the 14-day trial, the workspace admin(s) will be notified and prompted to approve or deny the role change request when that trial period concludes.
 If the member chooses to request Doc Maker access up-front, the workspace admin(s) will also be notified and prompted to do the same.
 Unless an admin explicitly approves the role change request and grants a member Doc Maker access, Coda will automatically downgrade any member in trial to Editor again at the end of their 14-day trial.

 This option is good if you would like to ensure that any new Doc Maker goes through an explicit approval process.

 Note: Each member is eligible only once for a Doc Maker trial.
 Once their trial ends, any docs they created and shared will be become read-only, and the next time they want to create a doc, they will be blocked until an admin approves them.
 This could cause some members to create their doc in a new free Coda workspace that is not controlled by or visible to your organization.

-Admins can manage whether a member is a Doc Maker or an Editor in Workspace Settings.
+Admins can manage whether a member is a Doc Maker or an Editor in Workspace settings.

-Then, in the upper-right corner, you should see Workspace members.
 Here, you can modify the role of each member.